 Core Coverages Your Fleet Needs in Owensboro

-• Primary Liability Insurance: Covers bodily injury and property damage caused to others.
-Non‑negotiable for maintaining operating authority in Kentucky and federally.
+- Primary Liability Insurance: Covers bodily injury and property damage you cause to others.
+Non-negotiable for keeping your operating authority active in Kentucky and federally.

-• Physical‑Damage Protection: Covers repair or replacement of your tractor and trailer after a collision, fire, theft, or severe weather.
-Required by lenders if equipment is financed.
+- Physical‑Damage Protection: Covers repair or replacement of your tractor and trailer after a collision, fire, theft, or severe weather.
+Required by lenders if your equipment is financed.

-• Trailer Interchange Coverage: Covers physical damage to a trailer you do not own while it is in your possession under a trailer‑interchange agreement.
+- Trailer Interchange Coverage: Covers physical damage to a trailer you don’t own while it’s in your possession under a trailer-interchange agreement.

 How to Lower Your Commercial Premiums

-• Install Telematics and Forward‑Facing Dashcams: Insurers discount fleets that can actively defend against fault claims.
-ELD‑linked dashcam footage resolves disputed liability before litigation, particularly valuable on rural agricultural routes.
+- Install telematics and forward-facing dashcams: Insurers discount fleets that can actively defend against fault claims.
+Footage linked to your ELD (Electronic Logging Device, the device that records driving hours) resolves disputed liability before it turns into litigation, especially valuable on rural agricultural routes.

-• Increase Your Physical‑Damage Deductible: Raising your deductible from $1,000 to $2,500 or $5,000 reduces your monthly premium, provided you maintain sufficient cash reserves to cover the out‑of‑pocket expense.
+- Raise your physical-damage deductible: Moving from $1,000 to $2,500 or $5,000 lowers your monthly premium, as long as you keep enough cash reserves to cover the higher out-of-pocket cost if you file a claim.

-• Bundle Coverages Under One Carrier: Purchasing primary liability, cargo, and general liability from a single commercial provider generates multi‑policy discounts and simplifies the claims process.
+- Bundle coverages under one carrier: Buying primary liability, cargo, and general liability from a single provider often unlocks multi-policy discounts and simplifies claims.

-• Maintain a Clean Loss‑Run History: A three‑year loss‑run with zero at‑fault claims is the single most powerful rate‑reduction tool available to any Owensboro operator.
+- Maintain a clean loss-run history: Your loss run is the official record insurers use of your past claims.
+A three-year loss run with zero at-fault claims is the single most powerful rate-reduction tool available to any Owensboro operator.

 The Filing Process: Kentucky Authority and MCS‑90